 "Your father aside, I take it you asked a girl out and got shot down less than gently."

-"It's not like it had any chance of working, but I guess I thought it was still worth a shot at the time."
+"It's not like it had any chance of working, but I guess it was still worth a shot at the time."

 "You guess?" he repeated.

-"No matter how much I try I can't even find a bad reason for doing what I just did.
+"Despite failing spectacularly, I can't really find a bad reason for doing what I just did."

 Sirius frowned for a second before posing another question.
 "Blonde or the black?"